jsundt/jsundt.github.io/README.md

 # jsundt.github.io
-The Eleven – Animated SVGs
+The Eleven – Optimized SVGs for development